DOWN WALKING FOR HEALING AND DEVELOPMENT

 Simply breathe in and breathe out through your toes only.
 Feel the breathe come up from your toes as you inhale.
 Feel the breathe leave the body downward through the toes as you exhale.
 Do not add anything else to this exercise.

 2. Counting your breath.
 Breath in from your toes to the count of 3 or 4 steps.
 Then hold for a count or two.
 Then breath out down to your toes to the count of 3 or 4 steps.

 If you do this for a few minutes, you will soon be able to increase the number of counts for the inbreath and the outbreath.
 Often you can increase to 10 steps or counts.
 This will help you relax and increase lung capacity easily.

 1. Born again.
-Imagine that the Real You is not the person walking around the track or walkway.
-That is the physical you with its flaws and sins.
-As you move the energy down more and more forcefully, the Real You begins to descend from the heavens and slowly fills your body as you empty the False You out your feet.
+Imagine that the Real You is not the person walking around the road or walkway.
+That is the physical you with its imperfections.
+As you move the energy down more and more forcefully, the Real You begins to descend from the heavens and slowly fills your body as you empty the ‘Old You’ out your feet.